bids-apps/BrainSuite/README.md

     * cortical surface analysis of the vertex-wise thickness in the atlas space
     * diffusion parameter maps analysis (e.g., fractional anisotropy, mean diffusivity, radial diffusivity)
     * region of interest (ROI)-based analysis of average gray matter thickness, surface area, and gray matter volume within cortical ROIs
-* Group-level statistical analysis of fMRI data is performed using [BrainSync](https://github.com/ajoshiusc/bfp/tree/master/src/BrainSync), a tool that temporally aligns spatially registered fMRI datasets for direct timeseries comparisons between subjects.
+* Group-level statistical analysis of fMRI data (functional connectivity) is performed using [BrainSync](https://github.com/ajoshiusc/bfp/tree/master/src/BrainSync), a tool that temporally aligns spatially registered fMRI datasets for direct timeseries comparisons between subjects.
-    * say
-    * more
-    * about bfp
+    * atlas-based linear modeling using a reference dataset created from multiple input datasets
+    * atlas-free pairwise testing of all pairs of subjects is performed and used as test statistics for regression or group difference studies

+### QC and BrainSuite Dashboard
+* Quality check (QC) component of the BrainSuite BIDS App generates snapshots of key stages in the participant-level workflows for quick visualization and assessment
+* BrainSuite Dashboard is an interactive web-page that is updated in real time while BrainSuite BIDS App

 ## Usage
 ### Data input requirements
 This App requires at least one T1w image.
-If no corresponding DWI data is found, the App will only run CSE and SVReg on the T1w(s).
-If there are corresponding DWI data (DWI image data, bval file, and bvec file), the App will grab the nearest DWI data (i.e. within sub-ID/ directory or sub-ID/ses directory) and will perform CSE, SVReg, and BDP.
+If no corresponding DWI data or fMRI are found, the BrainSuite BIDS App will only run CSE and SVReg on the T1w(s).

-If there are unequal number of T1w data and DWI data, the App will process the T1w and DWI data in pairs until there are no matched pairs left.
-The pairs will be matched according to the run numbers (i.e. run-01).

-* **Required**: T1w image (BIDS/NIFTI format).
+* **Required**: T1w NIFTI image (BIDS format).
-* (Optional): DWI image, fMRI image (BIDS/NIFTI format).
+* (Optional): DWI NIFTI image, fMRI NIFTI image (BIDS format).

 ### Pre-requisites
 * Imaging data must be formatted and organized according to the [BIDS standard](https://bids-specification.readthedocs.io/en/stable/).